habitat-sh/on-prem-builder/README.md

 1. Create any additional package bundles to upload to Builder from package seed lists as documented in the [Bootstrap Builder](https://github.com/habitat-sh/on-prem-builder/blob/master/README.md#bootstrap-builder-with-habitat-packages-new) section of this README.
 You can specify `--download-directory ${DOWNLOAD_DIR}/builder_bootstrap` argument to the download command in order to consolidate all bootstrap packages in a single directory
 1. Zip up all the above content, transfer and unzip on the Linux system where Builder will be deployed in the Airgapped environment

-> Note: The following tasks are intended to be completed on the Airgapped system where Builder will be deployed, in advance of the installation
+> Note: The following tasks are intended to be completed on the Airgapped system where Builder will be deployed, in advance of the [Installation](https://github.com/habitat-sh/on-prem-builder/blob/master/README.md#Installation).

 1. From the zip archive, install the `hab` binary somewhere in $PATH and ensure it has execute permissions: